Annabanana80/Projects/MVP.md

 With the languages I will need to:

-1. Use DOM manipulation to generate the cards
+1. Use DOM manipulation in conjunction with loops to generate the cards
 2. Use advanced (to me anyway) CSS to animate the cards
 3. Either Vanilla JS or jQuery--depending on my mood.
 4. Click events.
 5. Alerts
 6. A responsive page using HTML and CSS.
 7. Fun colors!
-Possibly a backdrop that will remind you of the show "Saved by the Bell"
+Possibly a backdrop that will remind you of the show "Saved by the Bell" .